Poaching, Illegal Trade of Wildlife Spreading Zoonotic Diseases

 Cross-Border Coordination Critical for Stopping Illegal Trade

-They also requested stronger criminal justice systems and cooperation between neighboring countries, to accelerate investigations.
+They also requested stronger criminal justice systems and cooperation between neighbouring countries, to accelerate investigations.

 494% Rise In Green Offenses In India